You’ve got a friend in me

 Mean what you say, and say what you mean

 People with autism may not understand sarcasm, subtext, or figures of speech.
-When communicating with them use clear, literal, and plain language.
+When communicating use clear, literal, and plain language.
 Using short sentences and allowing enough time to respond is key.

 For someone with autism, it can be difficult to notice how other people are feeling from their facial expression, tone of voice, and body language.
-They might misinterpret a person’s friendliness for romantic interest, or not understand the signals when they don’t want to spend time with them.
+They might misinterpret a person’s friendliness for romantic interest, or not pick up on someone’s signals that they don’t want to spend time with them.

-Communication is key in any relationship, however, it’s even more important for people with ASD – be clear, direct and straightforward.
+Communication is key in any relationship, however, it can be even more important for people with ASD – be clear, direct and straightforward.

 Getting to know you

-Every individual with ASD is exactly that – an individual!
-Just because a person has autism doesn’t mean they’ll have the same interests, skills, abilities, and personality traits as someone else with autism.
+Every individual with autism is exactly that – an individual!
+Just because a person is on the autism spectrum doesn’t mean they’ll have the same interests, skills, abilities, and personality traits as someone else with autism.

 When meeting someone with ASD, like with any person, it’s important to notice things about them and adjust our behaviour to match.
 Chatting with them and their family can be a good start.